thoukydides/homebridge-homeconnect/README.md

 For events, a `Single Press` is generated when the event occurs and is present, and a `Double Press` after it has been confirmed by the user.

-Unfortunately, Apple's Home app (as of iOS 13) does not support custom services, and only shows numeric labels for `StatelessProgrammableSwitch` services.
+Unfortunately, Apple's Home app (as of iOS 13) does not support custom services, and only shows numeric labels for `Stateless Programmable Switch` services.
 For full functionality use one of the following apps:
 * Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) *(free and recommended)*.
 * Matthias Hochgatterer's [Home](http://hochgatterer.me/home/)